handsontable/handsontable/docs/content/guides/cell-types/checkbox-cell-type.md

 # Checkbox cell type

-Use the checkbox cell type to create interactive elements that can be checked or unchecked, having either "true" or "false" values.
+Create interactive elements that can be checked or unchecked, by using the checkbox cell type.

 [[toc]]